 - 2-3 tablespoons milk, cream or half and half

-- Pre heat oven to 325 degrees and set rack in center of oven.
+Pre heat oven to 325 degrees and position rack in center of oven.

-- Add the flour, baking soda and cream of tartar all at once.
+Add the flour, baking soda and cream of tartar all at once.
 Mix just until flour disappears and wet and dry ingredients are combined.
-Scrape bottom of bowl again to insure all ingredients are incorporated.
+Scrape bottom of bowl again to ensure all ingredients are incorporated.

-- Using a standard jelly roll pan (12x17x1) or two 12 inch pizza pans.
-Lightly grease the pans with cooking spray and flour the pans.
-Knock any extra flour out of the pans into the sink.
+Using a standard jelly roll pan (12x17x1) or two 12 inch pizza pans, lightly grease the pans with cooking spray and flour the pans.
+Tap any extra flour out of the pans into the sink.

-- Bake the crust for 15-18 minutes or until crust set and top is lightly golden.
+Bake the crust for 15-18 minutes or until crust is set and top is lightly golden.
 Do not over bake!

-- Make frosting layer by beating all ingredients together.
-Make sure to scrape the bottom of the bowl half way through mixing to insure all ingredients are incorporated.
+Make frosting layer by beating all ingredients together.
+Make sure to scrape the bottom of the bowl half way through mixing to ensure all ingredients are incorporated.

 - Make sure the fruit is washed and dried thoroughly before decorating top of fruit pizza or the fruit will bleed onto the frosting layer.

-- Do not make this dessert more than 6 hours before serving.
+- Do not assemble this dessert more than 6 hours before serving.

 - The cookie layer and the frosting layers can be made a few days ahead and assembled on the day of serving.